rajathirumal/ETL-Tool/docs/developer-guid.md

 pip install -r PipFile
 ```

 ### Sample Data
+> All the sample data for this project can be found in the [Archive](/archive) directory.

+> All the data in the archive directory are random.
+This does not contain any PII or is not intended to be a PII.

+### 🤖 Starting point of the project
 The [project.properties](/conf/project.properties) is the soul for the whole project.
 The following properties are ment to be as the content of this file.